diegodrf/diegodrf.BuddyInjector/README.md

 ### BuddyInjector class
 The `BuddyInjector` class is the main point to interact with the dependencies.
 Here you will be able to register and get the dependencies.
 #### Dispose resources
 It's possible and recommended to call `Dispose` after using the container.
-Disposing `BuddyInjector` will call Dispose for all dependencies that implementing it.
+Disposing `BuddyInjector` will call Dispose for all dependencies that implemented it.
 ```cs
 BuddyInjector buddyInjector = new BuddyInjector();
 // ...